SteadyCadence/api-docs/content/05-questionnaires.md

 **Note:** At the moment, updating the questionnaire is only possible as long as no data has been contributed to the project.
 If you need to change your questionnaire, you need to [create a new project](04-project.md#user-content-create-a-new-project).

-> Notes
-* Check if it's actually now possible to change your questionnaire after data collection has begun

 **URL Parameters**